CCTR Funding and Educational Programs

 Pediatric Pilot Funds

-The purpose of the Center for Clinical and Translational Research (CCTR) Pediatric Pilot Funds (PPF) program is to cultivate outstanding new research, stimulate preliminary data in novel research directions, and to launch new nationally-funded clinical research programs at Seattle Children’s.
-The program views itself as a pipeline to help investigators prepare themselves to submit an extramural grant.
+The purpose of the Center for Clinical and Translational Research (CCTR) Pediatric Pilot Funds (PPF) program is to cultivate outstanding new research, stimulate preliminary data in novel research directions and launch new nationally funded clinical research programs at Seattle Children’s.
+The outcomes of funded projects should help investigators prepare competitive submissions to extramural funding sources.

-Pediatric Pilot Funds are intended for junior faculty with limited funding, senior faculty who are beginning a new area of translational research, and/or for the development of new collaborative teams.
+Pediatric Pilot Funds are intended for junior faculty with limited funding, senior faculty who are beginning a new area of translational research and/or the development of new collaborative teams.
 Proposals addressing clinical/translational research involving any childhood disorder or pediatric antecedents of chronic adult disorders will be considered.
-Note: International projects involving recruitment of participants, prospective collection of data, or transfer of funds abroad will not be funded at this time.
-Studies using existing data collected abroad are allowed as long as there is no transfer of funds abroad.
+In 2021, the program is continuing highlighting projects that support the initiation of translational research efforts.

-The program is administered by Pediatric Pilot Fund Review Committee Chair, Dr. Seth Friedman and the Center for Clinical and Translational Research (CCTR) Business Office.
-Colleen Lee is the Program Coordinator.
-Gloria Venegas is the CCTR Program Manager (Finance Contact).
+The program is administered by Pediatric Pilot Fund Review Committee Chair Dr. Seth Friedman and the Center for Clinical and Translational Research (CCTR) Business Office.

 - Multi-year projects will have a set Year 1 and Year 2 budget.
-Year 2’s funding will be contingent on Year 1’s progress.
+Year 2 funding will be contingent on Year 1 progress.
+Funds must be expended within the approved award period and carry-over from year to year is not allowed.

 - No-cost extensions are not allowed.